Nexis-Network/homepage/content/docs/guides/prisma.md

 updatedOn: '2023-10-19T23:10:12.833Z'
 ---

 Prisma is an open-source, next-generation ORM that enables you to manage and interact with your database.
-This guide explains how to connect Prisma to Exzo Network, establish connections when using Prisma Client in serverless functions, and resolve [connection timeout](#connection-timeouts) issues.
+This guide explains how to connect Prisma to Nexis Network, establish connections when using Prisma Client in serverless functions, and resolve [connection timeout](#connection-timeouts) issues.

-To configure Prisma Migrate with Exzo Network, see [Use Prisma Migrate with Exzo Network](/docs/guides/prisma-migrate).
+To configure Prisma Migrate with Nexis Network, see [Use Prisma Migrate with Nexis Network](/docs/guides/prisma-migrate).

 ## Prerequisites

-- A Exzo Network project.
+- A Nexis Network project.
 See [Create a project](/docs/manage/projects#create-a-project).
 - A Prisma project.
 See [Set up Prisma](https://www.prisma.io/docs/getting-started/setup-prisma), in the _Prisma documentation_.

-## Connect to Exzo Network from Prisma
+## Connect to Nexis Network from Prisma

-To establish a basic connection from Prisma to Exzo Network, perform the following steps:
+To establish a basic connection from Prisma to Nexis Network, perform the following steps:

-1. Retrieve your Exzo Network connection string.
-In the **Connection Details** widget on the Exzo Network **Dashboard**, select a branch, a user, and the database you want to connect to.
+1. Retrieve your Nexis Network connection string.
+In the **Connection Details** widget on the Nexis Network **Dashboard**, select a branch, a user, and the database you want to connect to.
 A connection string is constructed for you.
   ![Connection details widget](/docs/connect/connection_details.png)
   The connection string includes the user name, password, hostname, and database name.